Fearsome Tales for Fiendish Kids: The Chipper Chums Go Scrumping

 One morning before breakfast, Algie and Col decide to go on a picnic and look for an adventure.
 Aunt Fanny offers to pack them scones and Herbert's tomatoes; Ginger and Alice's mother gives them gingerbread men, and Sam's mother gives them a Victoria sponge cake.
 The group cycle through the fields and stop by a river next to an apple orchard.
 They decide to open the hamper and eat despite the time being 11 am and find scones covered in clotted cream, sardine sandwiches, a tin of spam, ginger beer and Uncle Herbert's tomatoes, along with the other families' donations.
 After finishing the picnic, the hot sun makes the children drowsy, and they fall asleep.
-The sun had disappeared behind a cloud when they wake up and Algie is disappointed that Sam (the noted logical member of the gang) suggests leaving for home despite only eaten lunch.
+The sun disappears behind a cloud when they wake up and Algie is disappointed that Sam (the noted logical member of the gang) suggests leaving for home despite only eaten lunch.
 Col suggests fishing from a string in his pocket and a stick he could look for by the riverbank, but the ultimate decision is given to Alice, who wants an apple from the orchard.
 Col is hesitant to scrump but Ginger and Algie point out that the orchard is too big for the owner to notice four missing apples.